m0dusX/12_image_resize/README.md

 ```

+Main Commands
 -------------
 ``mkvirtualenv [mkvirtualenv-options] [virtualenv-options] <name>``
     Create a new virtualenv environment named *<name>*.
 The environment will
     be created in WORKON_HOME.

+    ``mkvirtualenv`` options:
+      -h                    Print help text.
+      -a project_path       Associate existing path as project directory
+      -i package            Install package in new environment.
+This option
+                            can be repeated to install more than one package.
+      -r requirements_file  requirements_file is passed to
+                            pip install -r requirements_file

+    any other options are passed on to the ``virtualenv`` command.

 # Project Goals